Lisa Kreuzer

 Lisa Kreuzer (born 2 December 1945) is a German television and film actress with credits for appearances in over 120 films and television series.

 Career

-Kreuzer co-starred with Dennis Hopper and Bruno Ganz in Wim Wenders's film The American Friend (1977), a German-French co-production.
+Kreuzer co-starred with Dennis Hopper and Bruno Ganz in Wim Wenders's film The American Friend (1977), a West German-French co-production.
 During the years that she and Wenders were married (1974 to 1978), she also appeared in his Road Movie trilogy: Alice in the Cities (1974), The Wrong Move (1975) and Kings of the Road (1976).
 She is also in Christopher Petit's Wenders-influenced Radio On (1979), which was shot in the UK and is predominantly in English.
 More recently, she is also known for her role as Claudia Tiedemann in Dark, the first German-language Netflix original series.

 Kreuzer appeared in the German TV series Derrick from 1977 to 1990 on nearly a dozen occasions.